How to Unzip a .gz File in Linux

 gunzip file.gz

-If you’re a desktop user and you are not comfortable with the command-line interface, you can use your file manager to extract .gz files.
-To open (unzip) a .gz file, right-click on the file you want to decompress and select “Extract”.
+If you use a desktop environment and are not comfortable with the command line, you can use your file manager to extract .gz files.

-Windows users need to install additional software such as 7zip to open .gz files.
+Windows users need to install additional software such as 7-Zip to open .gz files.

-Extracting tar.gz File
+Extracting a .tar.gz File

-Gzip algorithm is designed to compress only a single file.
+The Gzip algorithm is designed to compress only a single file.

 The tar file format allows you to combine multiple files into a single archive that can be compressed with the Gzip algorithm.
 This results in a compressed file that is smaller in size and easier to transfer or store.